-Flexible working arrangements, combined with increased digital engagement with customers, employees, and suppliers, have increased cybersecurity complexity for organisations in Singapore.
+Flexible working arrangements, combined with increased digital engagement with customers, employees, and suppliers, have increased cybersecurity complexity for organizations in Singapore.

 According to Proofpoint’s 2022 Voice of the CISO report, 44% of CISOs in Singapore reported a rise in targeted attacks in the last year since the widespread adoption of hybrid working.
 The report also showed that Singapore-based chief information security officers (CISOs) have a higher risk perception (64%) than the global average (48%) — revealing they are less confident about their cybersecurity posture than global counterparts.